adrelanos/Privacy-and-Security-Focused-Browser/README.md

   //user_pref("extensions.torbutton.noscript_persist", true);
   user_pref("browser.privatebrowsing.autostart", false);
   ```
-**Remember logins and passwords for sites**: By default Tor Browser does not save site login information such as user names or password.
+**Remember logins and passwords for sites**: By default SecBrowser does not save site login information such as user names or password.
 To increase usability, `signon.rememberSignons` is set to true in which allows this information to be saved across browser sessions.

   If you prefer to disable this feature open `user.js` in an editor and comment out the corresponding `user_pref`.